INDIA – Kolkata, Andaman Islands, Bhubaneswar, Hyderabad, Tamil Nadu (Dec 11-Jan 4 )

 Image result for Arjuna's Penance

 A huge boulder known as Krishna’s Butter Ball balances precariously on one of the granite monoliths.
-The massive 250 ton boulder is 20′ high and 5m in diameter.
+The massive 250-ton boulder is 20′ high and 5m in diameter.

 Many wonderful rock-cut temples dot the area.
 I hung out with four expatriates all working for foreign companies for two afternoons while in Mamallapuram.
 They had great insight into Indian culture and the workplace.
 Often they had to fire nonproductive employees who had been hired by their relatives.
-Most of them found women to be better employees than men and that the most distressing thing about Indians was their lack of integrity.
+Most of them found women to be better employees than men and the most distressing thing about Indians was their lack of integrity.
 Corruption is rife and needs to be dealt with if India is to progress out of the third world.

 I then went on a city-a-day tour.
 I changed buses in Pondicherry – with remnants of its French heritage overrun by Indian culture, I ate, went for a short walk and decided to carry on.
 Trichy (pop.
 870,000) is in the centre of Tamil Nadu and has several must-see temples.
 Sri Ranganathaswamy Temple is the biggest temple in India – a city within a city.
 Getting to the inner sanctum (Hindus only) requires passing through some of several gateway towers.